Home Buyers Sellers Virtual Tours Search Homes 2011 Market Conditions Bank Foreclosures

 Consider strategic pricing.
 Here's how it works: If prices in your area are dropping 1% each month, and you want to sell within the next three months, you take 3% off your price right off the bat.
 If you were going to put your home on the market for $300,000, you set the price at roughly $291,000.

 The upside: You'll have the competitive edge over the guy who's dropping his price every month, without the air of desperation.
 Plus, in a market where prices are falling, you'll make more money if you sell quickly.
 Pricing your home correctly in the Utah County market is very important.
 Despite what the news is telling you look at the data.
 Home sales are down and slowly trending lower.
 Look at the city SOLD links below.
 This is the amount of homes sold in each Utah County city over the past several years.
 Notice the median sold price has been going down from 2007-2011.
-This is a five year decline.
+The median sold price started improving in 2012.